 Wet Chemistry Techniques

-Soxhlet extraction is typically used when a compound has limited solubility in a solvent.
-This test method uses a small amount of solvent to dissolve a large amount of material over the course of hours or even days.
-At the end, the solvent is removed using a rotary evaporator, producing the extracted compound.
+Soxhlet extraction is typically employed when a compound has limited solubility in a solvent.
+This test method uses a small amount of solvent to dissolve a large amount of material over the course of hours—or even days.
+At the end of the specified test period, the solvent is removed using a rotary evaporator, producing the extracted compound.

 Volumetric Analysis or Titration

-Sometimes, no visible change occurs.
-In this case, ACE adds an indicator, which changes color based on the pH of the solution.
+Volumetric analysis uses volume measurements to determine the quantity of a chemical.
+A solution, for which the substance and concentration is unknown, is combined with a reagent of a known volume and concentration.
+The reaction between the two substances may reveal the quantity of the unknown substance.
+If no visible change occurs, an indicator, which changes color based on the pH of the solution, may be introduced.
 Precise measurements are taken to determine the endpoint, or the exact point where the color change occurs.

 Wet Chemistry Applications

-It is often used in environmental chemistry to understand the current status of an environment, and food chemistry for safety and quality assurance purposes.
-In the rubber and polymer industries, wet chemistry is often used for elemental analysis, which helps identify elements such as chloride, nitrogen, and phosphate in a liquid material.
+In the rubber and polymer industries, wet chemistry is often used for elemental analysis.
+The purpose of elemental analysis is usually to identify elements such as chloride, nitrogen, and phosphate in a liquid material.

 Other Industrial Chemistry Applications

 Wet chemistry is considered a form of industrial chemistry.
-Industrial chemistry transforms matter into materials that humans use by way of chemical processes—turning rubber into tubing or tires, for example.
+Industrial chemistry transforms matter into materials that humans use by way of chemical processes.
+One example might be turning rubber into tubing, tires, or another product.